 THE Bridge City Business Estate project is officially open.
-Tongaat Hulett Developments and NJR Steel are celebrating the opening of the estate’s first greenfields project – a purpose-built 4 000 m² warehouse and distribution facility.
+Tongaat Hulett Property and NJR Steel are celebrating the opening of the estate’s first greenfields project – a purpose-built 4 000 m² warehouse and distribution facility.

 “Bridge City is coming of age because of its strategic location and completion of the half-diamond interchange giving direct access to the M25.
-“This successful project demonstrates just what can be achieved at Bridge City,” said Brian Ive, a development executive at Tongaat Hulett Developments, which is driving the development of this mixed-use precinct in partnership with eThekwiniMunicipality.
+“This successful project demonstrates just what can be achieved at Bridge City,” said Brian Ive, a development executive at Tongaat Hulett Property, which is driving the development of this mixed-use precinct in partnership with eThekwiniMunicipality.

 Situated on a 7 761 m² site within the 17 hectare business estate, the new NJR Steel facility is already fully operational.

 It is home to a fully stocked shop that is open to the public and offers steel as well as hardware products, a distribution centre, which serves as a hub from which customers can collect, and the company can deliver product, and a reinforcing bar line that cuts and bends reinforcing bar as per engineering schedules for all sectors of the building industry.

 According to Durban branch manager, Mike Smith, NJR Steel acquired the property two years ago.
 Construction commenced in earnest in May 2016 and the new Durban operation was completed in just under a year.